wandyezj/wandyezj.github.io/docs/_posts/2024-12-02-presentation-tips.md

     - Introduce yourself
     - Introduce your topic
 - Empowerment Promise
+    - You will be able to...
 - Idea
     - Present one idea you want people to remember.
 - Examples
 - Show how it can be applied

+## Slides

+- __First Slide__ - include title and your name, introduce yourself.
+- __Remove Visual Clutter__ - logos, titles, bullets, etc...
+- __Big Font__ - have only a few words per slide, assume people will read the words and stop paying attention to what you are saying.

 ## Speaking